byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Composition**
 The process of evaluating context expressions against the contexts of different modules, and then executing specific operations of interpreted statements on the modules that are matched by the context expression.

+### **Compression**
+A multi-level parameter/feature of `@get` that reduces the verbosity of the output at the expense of ommitting TridyDB metadata that would allow the output to be automatically re-usable as input or another database.

 ### **Console Mode**
 A mode of running the TridyDB application exclusive from inline or server mode, whereby the user is presented with an interactive terminal for giving and receiving input asynchronously.